robotboyt/Post-app/README.md

-This is a test project for Nerdy-Soft company
-This project I created on React JS
+## _The Simple Playground Task, Ever_

+Technologies:
+- React.js with React-Router, React-Hooks
+- Firebase
+- Elasticlunr.js - for full text search (I decided to not use self written feauture also some conplicated stuff such Algolia)
+- ✨ bit of Magic ✨

+## Features
+- This is tiny project on you can posting Post with Title and Description
+- You can see date of create and see similar posts
-This is a website on you can posting Post and  see similar posts, date of create, u can update , delete add post in real time with using database
+- Also you can update , delete,  add post in real time with using database
-In this poject I use React-Router for routing between pages Also React-Hooks and Firebase for create database and using his function (update, delete, set, read) Also I use UID for everypost for  have special ID in database.
-For search similar posts I use Elasticlurn.js also for simple UI I use FontAwesome Icon and in end project I write a veru simple tests for deploy i use gh-pages that deploying in GitHub

-Developing this project took a 4 days
-Thank you for read!
+You can try it by [this link](https://robotboyt.github.io/nerdy-soft/)